jonlpersson/ed-latimore/site/_posts/2020-04-06-4-things-any-leadership-philosophy-must-have.md

 Each tenant contains some personal leadership philosophy examples from my own life.

-{% include widgets/toc.html heading="4 things any leadership philosophy must have" list-items="Direction, Responsibility, Honesty, Decisiveness" list-ids="direction, responsibility, honesty, decisiveness" %}
+## The 4 things you need for developing a leadership philosophy

 ![Speaking on leadership](/assets/images/posts/ed-speaking-4.jpg "Speaking on leadership")